adamdecaf/vault-backend-migrator/README.md

 This tool reads all the `VAULT_*` environment variables as the vault cli does.
 You likely need to specify those for the address, CA certs, etc.

+## Dependencies

+I use [golang/dep](https://github.com/golang/dep) for managing the `vendor/` directory.
+I like to run `dep ensure && dep prune` to keep the tree small.

 ## Releases

 There are various makefile commands for building parts of the release `make release` builds and pushes everything.